In the world of conventional sales (as opposed to ethical sales, the way I teach it), there’s a saying that ‘buyers are liars’.

 Sure, a person might say ‘I want it’ and then not follow through.

-‘I’ll send the check’ and then it doesn’t show up.
+‘I’ll send the check’ and then it doesn’t arrive.

 ‘I’ll be there at noon’, and then they don’t show up.